- Section VI - 1.00(B) UMB ADA POLICY ON EMPLOYMENT

 - Questions and Complaints may be directed to the Employee/Labor Relations and Diversity Initiatives Division, HRS.

 University classified (non exempt) and associate staff (exempt) may allege violations of this policy through the University's Policy on Grievances for Associate Staff and Classified Personnel (VII-8.00).
 University classified (non exempt) staff may allege violations through the University's Policy on Special Action Appeals for Classified Personnel (VII-8.10).
 Faculty may allege violations of this policy through their school's faculty grievance procedure, or if none exists in their school, through the University's interim faculty grievance procedure in the Faculty Handbook.
-However, informal complaints by faculty, classified and associate staff, other staff in categories not listed above, and applicants for employment are encouraged and may be filed with Sheila Greenwood, Manager, EEO/AAP/Diversity, Human Resource Services, 110 South Paca Street, 2nd Floor, Baltimore, MD 21201, (410) 706-7302.
+However, informal complaints by faculty, classified and associate staff, other staff in categories not listed above, and applicants for employment are encouraged and may be filed with Sheila Greenwood, Manager, EEO/AAP/Diversity, Human Resource Services, 620 West Lexington Street, 3rd Floor, Baltimore, MD 21201, (410) 706-7302.

 Note: Current University students or applicants for admission may direct inquiries regarding the ADA and/or accommodations to the Office of Student Affairs.